juntao/arenztopia/content/news/Issue 39.md

 ## Obituary
 By Owen Miyazoi

-Monata Jemoo, a beloved teacher, passed away due to a stroke.
-Send your regrets and love, to 082-288-2952 Monata Jemoo, a beloved former teacher, died at the age of 65 after a stroke.
+Monata Jemoo, a beloved former teacher, died at the age of 65 after a stroke.
 She was known for her fierce advocacy for the creation of a teacher's union in Olb City.
 Send your sympathies to 680-303-9823.